rsksmart/devportal/docs/05-dev-tools/account-abstraction/etherspot.md

 Etherspot is an Account Abstraction infrastructure designed to help developers create a seamless web3 user experience for users interacting with their dApps.

-Available on: <Shield label="mainnet" title="testnet" tooltip="Available on both Mainnet and Testnet" color="orange" />
+Supported on: <Shield label="mainnet" title="testnet" tooltip="Available on Mainnet and Testnet" color="orange" />

 ## Features